CHI Health Center Omaha

 The arena's primary tenant is the Creighton University men's basketball team.
 Through the 2014–15 NCAA ice hockey season, the Omaha Mavericks men's ice hockey team, representing the University of Nebraska Omaha, was also a primary tenant, but the Mavericks moved to the new Baxter Arena effective with the 2015–16 season.
+Just west of the Missouri River, the elevation at street level is approximately 1000 ft above sea level.